 “If I invested that along with my normal investment plan, how much would it be worth in 40 years?”

-You need to use the calculator on your phone at a red light to do the calculation, but you quickly realize that the lattes that you have purchased over the past year, if invested, would be worth $20,052.
+You need to use the calculator on your phone at a red light to do the calculation, but you quickly realize that the $1,417 you’ve spent on lattes this past year, if invested at 8% for the next 40 years, would grow to over $30,700.

 Suddenly, you realize that the little cup of coffee in your hand was worth almost as much as the car you were driving to work!